APCSLowell/SublimeConfigurationWindows/README.md

 Installing and configuring Sublime on your home Windows computer
 =============================

-To use Sublime at home, you will need to install several different programs and configure the Windows path variable.
+To match the Sublime we use at school on your home computer, you will need to install several different programs and configure the Windows path variable.

 Install Processing
 ------------------